Propy: Trends in Urbanization, Real-Estate and Sustainability, Converging for a Better World

 While it seems complex, Propy’s App, like other successful tech-based companies, is simple and intuitive.
 They’ve done their homework and honed in on an enormous and underserved opportunity in the marketplace: connecting international buyers with opportunities for sustainable living.
 What I find interesting about Propy is that their platform has potential to driver consumer choice and builder behavior simultaneously, thereby motivating investors and owners to focus on sustainable building.

 Green and sustainable building standards organizations, like the U.S. Green Building Council (USGBC) have established world-class voluntary standards for energy efficient and environmental design including commercial buildings, neighborhoods, and home.
 While such standards have begun to transform the quality, efficiency, and sustainability of the built environment, there remains a gap between builders, buyers, and sellers regarding the assessment, scoring, and disclosure of sustainability as an integrated metric for real-estate.
-Enter Propy whose app is working to provide a market-based opportunity to root sustainability into the everyday psyche of the international real-estate investor.
+Enter Propy, whose app is working to provide a market-based opportunity to root sustainability into the everyday psyche of the international real-estate investor, fostering a global network for real estate investors.

 In the UK, for example, Propy’s app and approach have been well received by the Building Research Establishment (BRE), an independent research-based consultancy, testing, and training organization that provides impartial expertise on all facets of the built environment.
 BRE’s focus is to enable a “better, safer and more sustainable products, buildings, communities and businesses,” and they support innovation toward those objectives.